Youssef-YN/Synfo/README.md

-# Synfo by Youssef YN.
+# Synfo
-A General System information application made in Java
+A General System information application made in Java as a side project by Youssef-YN a software engineering student.
 ## UI
 The Graphical user interface is made using Java FX.
 The main elements were made using Scene Builder to generate an FXML File which was later on imported to my project.